An efficient asymptotic preserving Monte Carlo method for frequency-dependent radiative transfer equations: Model approximation and reformulation

 \subsection{Model correction for the semi-Lagrangian approximation}

 When the radiative transfer equation reduces to the gray case, the approximated macroscopic system becomes identical to the formulation presented in our previous work \cite{shi2023efficient}, whose effectiveness has been validated through numerical experiments.
 However, it is important to note that the diffusion coefficient, given by $\frac{1}{3 \sigma_g}(1-e^{-c\sigma_g (t-t^n)})$, approaches $\frac{c(t-t^n)}{3}$ rather than $0$ as $\sigma_g \rightarrow 0$.
-This implies that the proposed model does not formally recover the free-streaming limit.
-While this discrepancy is generally acceptable in purely free-streaming regime (where $\nabla B_g \approx 0$), it becomes problematic at optically thick-thin interface and in frequency-dependent radiative transfer equations.
+This indicates that, unlike the decomposed HOLO scheme \cite{feng2025decomposed}, the proposed model does not formally recover the free-streaming limit.
+While this discrepancy is generally acceptable in purely free-streaming regime (where $\nabla B_g \approx 0$), it becomes problematic at optically thick-thin interface and because of the frequency-dependent nature of the problem.
 To address this limitation, we introduce a model correction for our original model in the following subsection, to make it applicable also in the free streaming regime.

 We introduce $\theta_g \in [0,1]$ to give a convex combination of the time integral in \eqref{eq_formal_solution}: